InstituteforDiseaseModeling/idmtools/docs/dtkt-convert.rst

 Platform configuration
 ======================
-In addition to using ini files for platform configuration parameters you can also use Python class objects, :py:class:`SetupParser` in |DT| and :py:class:`~idmtools.core.platform_factory.Platform` in |IT_s|.
-If platform configuration parameters are configured in an ini file and also configured in a Python class object then the parameters in the Python object take priority.
+In addition to using INI files for platform configuration parameters you can also use Python class objects, :py:class:`SetupParser` in |DT| and :py:class:`~idmtools.core.platform_factory.Platform` in |IT_s|.
+If platform configuration parameters are configured in an INI file and also configured in a Python class object then the parameters in the Python object take priority.

 **DTK-Tools**::